McAllen Spinal Cord Injury Lawyer

 Our experienced McAllen spinal cord injury attorneys have compiled a list of the most common accidents that lead to spinal cord injuries:

-After spinal cord damages or any injuries from any of the above accidents, consider speaking to an experienced spinal cord injury attorney to discuss your potential legal options.
+After spinal cord damages or other injuries from any of the above accidents, consider speaking to an experienced spinal cord injury attorney to discuss your potential legal options.

 Around 90 percent of spinal cord injuries are caused either by preventable accidents or acts of violence.